phanimohan/gm-app/README.md

-# Generating images from source json using GraphicMagic
+# Generating images from source json using GraphicsMagick

 GM APP